 For detailed information about Puppet Server settings and the

-Puppet Server uses Puppet's config files, including most of the settings in
+As mentioned above, Puppet Server also uses Puppet's usual config files, including most of the settings in

 puppet.conf.
 However, Puppet Server treats some